SSWConsulting/SSW.Rules.Content/rules/different-levels-of-testing/rule.md

 ![Figure: Mike Cohn's automated testing pyramid (2009)](test-pyramid-cohn.jpg)

+> "All models are wrong, but some are useful"
+>       - George Box

 <!--endintro-->

 The idea is that an effective testing strategy calls for automating checks at three different levels, supplemented by human testing.